MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-onedrive-migration-step1.md

 search.appverid: MET150
 description: "Step 1 of the OneDrive Cross-tenant migration feature"
 ---
-# Step 1: Cross-tenant OneDrive migration - Connect to the source and target tenants
+# Step 1: Connect to the source and target tenants

 The first step in your cross-tenant OneDrive migration, is to connect to both your SharePoint source and target tenant.